danrahn/ScanInPlex/README.md

 ---|---|---
 host | `-p`, `--host` | The host of the Plex server.
 Defaults to http://localhost:32400 token | `-t`, `--token` | Your Plex token.
-See Plex's official documentation for [Finding an authentication token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) web | `-w`, `--web` | Attempt to use the Plex Web API instead of invoking Plex Media Scanner.exe.
-May help with scanning some libraries that for some reason or another the exe fails to update, but stores your Plex authentication token in plain text. add_refresh | `-r`, `--add_refresh` | Add a 'Refresh Metadata' option in addition to 'Scan in Plex'.
+See Plex's official documentation for [Finding an authentication token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) web | `-w`, `--noweb` | Invoke `Plex Media Scanner.exe` instead of the web API.
+Avoids storing your Plex token in plaintext, but is generally less reliable and the command line option is deprecated by Plex. add_refresh | `-r`, `--add_refresh` | Add a 'Refresh Metadata' option in addition to 'Scan in Plex'.
 Note that this isn't very efficient.
 It will load every item in a library and check whether its file path matches the given directory. verbose | `-v`, `--verbose` | Show more details and asks for confirmation before continuing quiet | `-q`, `--quiet` | Only show warnings and errors